-After groggily waking up at 5:15 in the morning – before even the birds woke up – I was ready to leave and reach our Hot Air Balloon flight station, some 30 kilometres away from the place where I was staying, at Agonda beach, in South Goa.
+After groggily waking up at 5:15 in the morning – before even the birds woke up – I was ready to leave and reach our Hot Air Balloon flight station, some 30 kilometers away from the place where I was staying, at Agonda beach, in South Goa.
 I’d barely slept the night before because I was so excited.
-After all, the idea of flying in a basket, led by a 10 meter giant balloon – the first ever method of flight created by man, was quite a celebration.
+After all, the idea of flying in a basket, led by a 10-meter giant balloon – the first-ever method of flight created by man, was quite a celebration.

-Under the safe and knowledgeable direction of Rita, our flying pilot, who has been flying this thing for the past 16 years (yes, you read that correct, 16 years it was) we took to the skies, ooh-ing and ah-ing at the amazing landscapes blow us.
+Under the safe and knowledgeable direction of Rita, our flying pilot, who has been flying this thing for the past 16 years (yes, you read that correctly, 16 years it was) we took to the skies, ooh-ing, and ah-ing at the amazing landscapes blow us.

 With bug-eyes and my mouth wide open, I forgot to take photos for the first few minutes, just trying to absorb it all in, honoring every moment.
 Then I quickly remembered I’m a blogger on a mission, and I started to take photos and videos like a fiend.

 Also Read About My Experience Of Hot Air Ballooning In Gold Coast, Australia

 It had been two weeks since I was travelling in Goa.
 I had experienced some amazing nightlife, eaten some great food, had even explored a World War II ship, while scuba diving underwater – but this was something unusual.
 It was, by far, the most unique and highly unfrequented experience among tourists, visiting Goa.